A Vision for Marre Blanche, Haiti: Hope for Caribbean Kids, Inc.

 - Providing transportation for mountain dwellers once they acquire vehicles of their own.

-In any culture an important key to breaking the cycle of poverty is education.
-At Mare Blanche the average teacher has a 7th grade education.
+In any culture an important key to breaking the cycle of poverty is education, training, and employment.
+At Marre Blanche the average teacher has a 7th grade education.
 None of the teachers hold a high school diploma.
-American teachers may be able to come in for a few months at a time to help teach and train teachers.
+American teachers may be able to come to help teach and train teachers and students.

-Efforts should be made to get Mare Blanche’s teachers and students into Haiti’s president’s (Michel Martelly) program to train and provide free education to schools that qualify.
+Efforts should be made to get Marre Blanche’s teachers and students into Haiti’s president’s program to train and provide free education to schools that qualify.
 What do they need to qualify?
 Learn more at: http://www.worldbank.org/en/news/feature/2012/11/21/haiti-education-strategy

 Computer knowledge is the way of the world.
 Computer training needs to be a part of their education.
-They will need a solar, generator or some kind of electrical power source.
+They will need generators or some source of electrical power for internet connection.

 A Guest House:

-It is near impossible for the people to receive the help they need until there is a place where relief workers and trainers can stay for short periods of time.
-They are three to four hours away from major cities and the roads are difficult and dangerous.
+The guest house is key to opening the way for churches and groups across America and other countries to travel to Marre Blanche to continue this vision.
+It is near impossible for the people to receive the help they need until there is a place where visiting missionaries, relief workers, and trainers can stay for short periods of time.
+The community is three to four hours away from major cities and the roads are difficult and dangerous.

 A Medical Clinic: